Tuesday, 3 April 2018

 History

-The history of Sigiriya goes back to the very early times.
-The drip-ledged caves with pre-Christian Brahmi inscriptions indicate that the Sigiriya was an abode of forest-dwelling Buddhist monks since the B.C. era (Chutiwongs et al., 1990).
+The history of Sigiriya goes back to very early times.
+The drip-ledged caves with pre-Christian Brahmi Inscriptions indicate that the Sigiriya was an abode of forest-dwelling Buddhist monks since the pre-Christian era (Chutiwongs et al., 1990; Paranavitana, 1970).

-Nearly two decades later, Prince Moggallana came back with the support of South India and defeated King Kassapa and became the king of Anuradhapura (495-512 A.D.).
-He handed over the rock of Sigiriya to the monks of Dharmarucikas who followed the Mahayanist form of Buddhism under the Abhayagiriya sect (Chutiwongs et al., 1990).
+Moggallana became the king and ruled the island from the City of Anuradhapura from 495 to 512 A.D.
+He handed over the rock of Sigiriya to the monks of Dharmarucikas who followed the Mahayanist form of Buddhism under the Abhayagiriya Sect (Chutiwongs et al., 1990).

 The Boulder Arch No. 01 (right photograph)